sw1115/finalproj/README.md

 ### File included
 * This README.md file.
+* The index.md file.
 * The project proposal .pdf file.
 * The .Rmd file with the detailed R code.
-* The resulting project .html file.
+* The result .html file.
 * The raw data .csv file.